dokku/tutorials/docs/index.md

   [:octicons-arrow-right-24: Continue reading][Deploying to a Dokku-managed k3s Cluster]

-  [Using Websockets with Nginx]: other/deploying-to-k3s.md
+  [Deploying to a Dokku-managed k3s Cluster]: other/deploying-to-k3s.md

 ## [Using Websockets with Nginx]